-After the final examination and format check, two copies of the dissertation, and one extra copy of the dissertation abstract are deposited in the Graduate College Office, 204 Coble Hall.
+After the final examination and format check, two copies of the dissertation and one extra copy of the dissertation abstract are deposited in the Graduate College Office.
 Students should note the deadline dates for each degree-granting period.
-The deposit deadline dates can be found at online.
+At any time after degree requirements have been satisfied and the thesis has been deposited, the student may request a Verification of Degree.